maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Modular Scales
 --------------

 A modular scale is a scale based on ratios derived from harmonic intervals or the [golden ratio][].
-In layman's terms it's a scale used for key measurements in your application, but the important characteristic of the scale is that the measurements in it are related to one another in an artistic/design awesome way.

-The scale in turn is used to define line length, column widths, line heights, and pretty much anything in your application that requires a measurement; versus picking random unrelated numbers.

-The argument for using a modular scale is that in doing so your design will be better, or in the very least you are making a design informed decision!
+In layman's terms this means that the measurements of the scale are related to one another in an artistic/design awesome way, and when you use numbers from the scale for line length, column widths, line heights, and pretty much anything in your website that requires a measurement, you pass on this design awesomeness (versus picking random unrelated numbers), or in the very least you are making a design informed decision!

-So how is a modular scale created?
-There are some great references out there that will do a much better job of explaining the what's and how's of modular scales than I will:

-- [Tim Brown - More Perfect Typography][Perfect Typography] (Go to minute 15:00, great talk.)
-- Articles 10, 11, and 12 in Appendix 11, [A Brief History of Web Font Sizes][Appendix 11]
+What does a modular skill look like?
+Here is an example:

+- [View Thought's Modular Scale][scale]

-For View Thought I use a [Modular Scale][] tool and input the variables it asks for:
+For View Thought I used a [Modular Scale][] tool, and input the following:

 - Our base font size of 16 pixels
 - Our logo font size of 30 pixels
 - The Golden ratio

-...and [here is the scale][scale] the tool calculates for us based on these inputs.

-In [_define.sass][] partial we take note of this as follows:
+Once created, in the [_define.sass][] partial take note of the source of your scale as follows:

     /*  Modular Scale
       -----------------------